anvetsu/reo/README.md

            [1900.78 2344.88 1200.56 3400.56 1300.78]])
 ```

-The first argument is a list of column names.
+The first argument is a vector (or a collection) of column names.
 We have two symbolic names here: `'name` and `'salary`.
-The second argument is a list of lists.
-Each list is the values for each column.
+The second argument is a vector of vectors.
+Each vector is the values for each column.
 Let's have a look at the table now:

 ```lisp